 If on insertion of your contact lenses they feel uncomfortable or move about too much then they may be inside out.

-There are two easy ways to tell if your contact lens is inside out, look at the shape of the contact lens, it should have smooth edges like a well turned bowl, or squeeze the lens between your thumb and finger, the edges of the contact should roll inwards.
+There are two easy ways to tell if your contact lens is inside out, look at the shape of the contact lens, it should have smooth edges like a well-turned bowl, or squeeze the lens between your thumb and finger, and the edges of the contact should roll inwards.

 You might assume everyone would instantly be able to tell whether they put their lenses in correctly or not.
 Unfortunately, that’s not always the case (hence the importance of inspection techniques).

 It’s true that some people instantly feel eye discomfort when they put their lenses in the wrong way.
 However, other patients don’t feel immediate symptoms and might not feel eye discomfort until later in the day.

 Common complaints associated with inside-out contact lenses include:

 - Eye pain

 Soft lenses that are properly fitted to your eyes are designed to feel comfortable.
 So, if you feel your contacts are “off” even slightly, you should remove them and check to make sure they are facing the correct way.

 How To Tell If Your Lenses Are Right-Side Up

 The most common way optometrists teach patients to check which side their lenses are facing is to focus on the edges.
 If your lens is facing the right way, then the edges will look smooth like a bowl.
 Lenses that are on the incorrect side, however, will have edges that jut out almost like an upside-down UFO.